ambraglow/Mochatoo/README.md

 # Mochatoo
-This is a custom motherboard project made to fit in the Thinkpad x201 and x201T variant.
+This is project is a custom motherboard made to fit in the Thinkpad x201 and x201T variant.